-Recommendation: The Planning Department recommends granting approval of the road name 'Morgan Ridge Way' and granting approval of subdivision First Plat for Morgan Ridge Subdivision with the following conditions:
+Recommendation: The Planning Department and Planning Board by a vote of 8-1 recommend granting approval of the road name 'Morgan Ridge Way' and granting approval of subdivision First Plat for Morgan Ridge Subdivision with the following conditions:

 - 1. The developer must obtain subdivision Concept and Preliminary Plan approval from Orange County prior to submittal of the Construction Plan to Chatham County. - 2.
 All septic area encroachments shown within riparian buffer areas shall be removed. - 3.
 Stormwater features shall meet all Chatham County Stormwater Ordinance requirements. - 4.
-The Construction and Final plats shall show the wetland designated as W-2 on S&EC delineation map. - 5.
+The Construction and Final plats shall show feature W2 / Stream F as shown on the Stream & Wetland Delineation Sketch Map prepared by S&EC as an intermittent stream with a 50 foot riparian buffer per side which was upgraded from ephemeral to intermittent by the USACE. - 5.
 The Construction and Final plats shall show the sight triangles on Lots 11 & 12 for future road extension.